-Children’s voices play the arpeggio, and just a few roads down the block impatient machines blow their horns in this traffic’s jam.
-Wheels rumble and buzz a set on the paved road and every once in a while the musician on the corner lets his bebop tune sail along.
-And all around yet hard to catch, the continuous atmosphere of the city: a deep hum resembling the string bass in Wagner’s Rheingold prelude.
-The acoustic setting at Washington Square Park New York, start of an experimental music set up filmed as “Everybody’s Cage”.
+The polyphonic arpeggio of children’s voices from the playground across the street, impatient machines blowing their horns in a traffic jam a few blocks down.
+As wheels are rumbling and buzzing on the pavement, every once in a while a street musician lets his bebop tune sail along.
+And all around, yet hard to catch, the continuous atmosphere of the city – a deep hum resembling the string bass in Wagner’s Rheingold overture: This is the acoustic setting at Washington Square Park, New York, starting point of the musical test assembly of the movie “Everybody’s Cage”.

-This manifold music shows itself so well proportioned; it seems hard to believe coincidence shall have been the composer.
+This manifold music shows itself so well proportioned; it seems hard to believe coincidence shall have been its composer.
 In his 1963 “Variations IV”, John Cage builds a framework to let us rediscover hearing.
-Join the Luxembourgian pianist Francesco Tristano walk down a complex network of places and their cross references in Brooklyn and Manhattan to see the well divided set of work between composer, interpreter and audience be put upside down.
-While all of that, the greatest creative force lies within the listener’s imagination.
+As we join the Luxembourgian pianist Francesco Tristano walking along a complex network of places and references in Brooklyn and Manhattan, we see the traditional idea of the division of work between composer, interpreter and audience being put upside down.
+In doing so, the greatest creative force in the process lies within the listener’s imagination.

 In “Everybody’s Cage”, German film artist Sandra Trostel turns John Cage and his approach to art into a tangible fascination, without giving in to explain just a single bit of it.
-She follows/portraits the young European Francesco Tristano, who facilely walks the line between classic, modern and pop music.
-She meets Ruce Brubaker, US avantgarde luminary form New York.
-And she teams up with the German techno trio Brand Bauer to search for John Cages footmark in club music beats.
-And yet, this meticulously designed film project gets the closest to John Cage when it is adrift, just to meet and catch the most important protagonist by chance: this New York cab driver, who never heard of the name “Cage” before but reassures himself, that the chimes of the universe await him in the bright centre of meditation.
+Following the young European Francesco Tristano, who facilely walks the line between classic, modern and pop music, they meet Bruce Brubaker, US avantgarde luminary from New York, or team up with the German techno trio Brand Brauer Frick to search for John Cage’s footmark in club music beats.
+And yet, this meticulously designed film project gets the closest to John Cage when it is adrift, just to meet and catch the most important protagonist by chance: A New York cab driver, who never heard the name “Cage” before, but is convinced that the sound of the universe awaits him in the bright centre of meditation anyway.

-It is easy to dwell upon this movie-made coincidental composition.
-Where the camera builds the much needed framework in order to understand John Cages approach to space, sound and silence.
-A music picture where everything just falls into place, following curiosity to guide us towards a new sense of hearing.
+It is easy to immerse oneself in this cinematic composition of coincidence, in which the camera provides the framework to understand John Cage’s approach to space, sound and silence.
+A music picture where everything magically falls into place, intentionally following curiosity to gently guide us towards a new sense of hearing.

 Hello, my name is Sandra Trostel.
 I’m the producer, director and editor of EVERYBODY’S CAGE.
 There is very little space for purposeless thought and activity in today’s highly efficient, tightly scheduled life routines.
 John Cage’s special perspective on social and philosophical issues made me realize how fruitful and inspiring it can be to explore structures by just taking them in, not only in art, but in all aspects of life.
 So in retrospect my last 4 years have not just been filled with work on an interesting movie, encountering John Cage was a actually liberating experience.
 If, as the buddhists say, “the mind is a restless monkey”, EVERYBODY’S CAGE is an invitation to drink some water and listen to the sounds of the jungle.